-Verizon to introduce family data plans in mid-August?Alex Wagner - Deputy Managing Editor, News Desk
+Verizon to introduce family data plans in mid-August?Alex Wagner - Editorial Director of News and Content

 Verizon said back in May that it's planning to launch family data "mega-plans" that would allow family plan users to share data much in the same way the current plans allow them to share minutes.
 It looks like those mega-plans may soon be upon us, as the folks at Smartphone Boss have heard from an "extremely solid source" that Verizon is planning to introduce the family data plans in the middle of August.
 The tipster claims that employee training on the plans is currently underway and that Verizon wants all of its workers to be familiar with the new offerings as soon as possible.